 We are looking for

-You have the opportunity for a free valuation in our art gallery.
-The experts of our gallery provides you with a free...We are looking for
+You have the opportunity to receive a free valuation at our art gallery.
+Our gallery's experts will provide you with...We are looking for

-You have the opportunity for a free valuation in our art gallery.
-The experts of our gallery provides you with a free valuation for all paintings, graphic works, statues and any other artworks that...
+You have the opportunity to receive a free valuation at our art gallery.
+Our gallery's experts will provide you with a complimentary valuation for all paintings, graphic works, statues, and any...

 Contact